 Bhutan is nestled in the remote and rugged eastern Himalayan region, an area characterized by extensive and numerous mountains and valleys, the world’s highest peaks, and a diversity of vegetation types and unique animal species.
 The country has also been identified as one of the top-10 biodiversity hot spots in the world.
 Bhutan is home to an estimated 770 species of birds and an astonishing variety of medicinal plants and orchids.
 Takin, snow leopards, golden langurs, blue sheep, tigers, water buffalo, and elephants are among Bhutan’s diverse wildlife.
 Traveling across Bhutan, students will learn about Bhutanese culture, environmental issues, and rural development.
-Check out the SFS site for more information.

 The School for Field Studies (SFS) Himalayan Forests, Watersheds, and Rural Livelihoods summer program introduces students to Bhutanese culture, society, and environment.
 Traveling and trekking across valleys and ridges and through villages, students will gain an intimate knowledge of the diverse ecosystems and rural livelihood strategies, and conduct research on Bhutan’s priority environmental concerns and resource management and biodiversity conservation strategies.

 Course offered: Eastern Himalayan Forests and Rural Livelihoods.

 Grades count toward an Elon GPA.

 Study abroad courses may not be taken on an audit or pass/fail basis, regardless of the host institution's policy.

 - Additional information about course equivalents for this program is available on the Course Planning Registration for Study Abroad and Study USA page.